evature/docs/docs/botkit.rst

 The "_type" of the message is always: "QuestionnaireEvent"

-"questionnaireAnsweredHook" is an enumeration of the webhook to call when the questions have all been answered.
+"questionnaireAnsweredHook" is an must contain "url" or "webhook" which enumeration of the webhook to call when the questions have all been answered.
 "payload" is an object that will be added to the payload of the "questionnaireAnsweredHook".

 "questionnaireAbortedHook" has the same structure of a "questionnaireAnsweredHook".
-A "questionnaireAbortedHook" will be called if the validation of an "OpenQuestion" fails two times.
+A "questionnaireAbortedHook" will be called if the validation of an "OpenQuestion" fails two times, or if the user requests to cancel.
 This key is optional.

 Send 1 or more questions, of any of the supported types in the list of "questions".